Texas Drift Academy FAQs

 You will spinout, and so do the pros.
 The challenge is part of the fun.
 At some point in class your skills skill will suddenly appear.
 You will get it, like riding a bike.
 And it feels like you struck gold!

 How can I prepare for my first-course day?

 There are many YouTube videos on learning to drift for the first time, including a “Learning to Drift” class by our own pro, Josh Robinson.
 For new students, if you can close your eyes and visualize “clutch, turn, e-brake”, that may help you prepare for the first lesson.
 Once we get this down we’ll move on to throttle control, letting go of the wheel, track vision, and transitions.
 And then, depending on your course, you’ll learn clutch kick, feet, left foot braking, and more!

-If you’ve had fun and think your instructor did a great job it’s certainly a nice gesture but definitely isn’t required.
-We have noticed over the years a mysterious correlation between customers who tip and those that happen to get free merch on their departure :-)
+If you’ve had fun and think your instructor did a great job, tips are welcome.
+And we can accept Venmo or PayPal…just ask.
+Oh, and, you might notice a mysterious correlation between customers who tip and those that happen to get free merch on their departure! :-)